'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 There was TP once again, letting me know that everything was going to be all right as long as I didn't give up.

-Fast forward to a few years later.
-We're in Hollywood in a guitar store because I wanted to buy a t-shirt.
-After I bought my shirt, I found Connor standing next to a three-quarter size guitar.
+Fast-forward to a few years later.
+We're in Hollywood in a guitar store because I wanted to buy a T-shirt.
+After I bought my shirt, I found Connor standing next to a three-quarter-size guitar.
 "Can I get this?" he asked.
 "I can learn to play Tom Petty songs with it."
 We were on our last day of vacation, low on money.
 I checked my bank account.
-If I returned the t-shirt, if we ate fast food for dinner, and if we could get home on a tank of gas, we could pull it off.
+If I returned the T-shirt, if we ate fast food for dinner, and if we could get home on a tank of gas, we could pull it off.
 He slept with that guitar in the hotel that night.
 He was 6 years old.

 Arriving home, he took lessons.
 The first song he learned?
 "I Won't Back Down."
 He soon played every day and learned one Heartbreakers song after another.
 A year later he asked for a "real" guitar, specifically a Telecaster, because TP played a Telecaster in concert when we saw him here in Phoenix.